SimonScholz/simonscholz.github.io/content/tutorials/fulfillmenttools-kotlin-graphql-client/index.md

     --java-version 25
 ```

-Please choose whatever java version you have installed on your machine.
+Please choose whatever Java version you have installed on your machine.

 ## Add Apollo Kotlin dependencies